broadinstitute/warp/website/docs/Pipelines/Smart-seq2_Single_Nucleus_Multi_Sample_Pipeline/README.md

 If your organization also uses this pipeline, we would love to list you!
 Please reach out to us by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org).

-## Have Suggestions?
+## Feedback
-Help us make our tools better by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org) for pipeline-related suggestions or questions.
+Please help us make our tools better by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org) for pipeline-related suggestions or questions.